Activator: GLU Activation Function as the Core Component of a Vision Transformer: Results

 \section{Results}

 In this work, the experimental process utilized two data sets, as follows: \begin{enumerate} \item The CIFAR-10 \cite{48} dataset consists of 60000 color images in 32 by 32 resolution provided for 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images. \item The CIFAR-100 \cite{48}dataset consists of 60000 color images in 32 by 32 resolution; the number of classes is 100, resulting in 600 images per class.
-Similar to CIFAR-10, there are 50000 training images and 10000 test images.\end{enumerate} The utilized software tools are as follows: \begin{enumerate} \item Python programming language of version 3.9. \item Pytorch framework of version 1.13. \item NVIDIA CUDA toolkit, of version 11.6.2.\end{enumerate} The available hardware system is specified as the following:\begin{enumerate} \item Intel i9-9900k CPU. \item 32 Gigabytes of system RAM. \item Nvidia RTX 2080ti GPU with 12 Gigabytes of VRAM. \item UBUNTU 20 LTS operating system.\end{enumerate} The implementation details of the selected transformer architectures in this work are as follows: \begin{enumerate} \item For the ViT architecture, the chosen patch size was 4 with a token dimension of 256, and the number of layers chosen was 4 with 4 attention heads and an MLP dimension of 512. \item For the MLP-Mixer architecture, the chosen patch size was 4 with a token dimension of 256, and the number of layers chosen was 4 with a token-wise MLP dimension of 512 and a channel-wise MLP dimension of 512. \item For Synthesizer, the chosen patch size was 4 with a token dimension of 256, the number of layers chosen was 4, and the chosen dimension of the MLP part was 512. \item For Activator, on both the standard MLP and the gated MLP parts, the chosen patch size was 4, with a token dimension of 256 and an expansion dimension of 512.
-The number of layers chosen was 4. \item for Activator with only GEGLU adopts the specifications mentioned above applied only to the gated MLP part used solely in this variant of the proposed design.\end{enumerate}
+Similar to CIFAR-10, there are 50000 training images and 10000 test images.\end{enumerate} The utilized software tools are as follows: \begin{enumerate} \item Python programming language of version 3.9. \item Pytorch framework of version 1.13. \item NVIDIA CUDA toolkit, of version 11.6.2.\end{enumerate} The available hardware system is specified as the following:\begin{enumerate} \item Intel i9-9900k CPU. \item 32 Gigabytes of system RAM. \item Nvidia RTX 2080ti GPU with 12 Gigabytes of VRAM. \item UBUNTU 20 LTS operating system.\end{enumerate} The implementation details of the selected transformer architectures in this work are as follows: \begin{enumerate} \item For the ViT architecture, the chosen patch size was 4 with a token dimension of 256, and the number of layers chosen was 4 with 4 attention heads and an MLP dimension of 512. \item For the MLP-Mixer architecture, the chosen patch size was 4 with a token dimension of 256, and the number of layers chosen was 4 with a token-wise MLP dimension of 512 and a channel-wise MLP dimension of 512.

+\item For Activator, the chosen patch size was 4, with a token dimension of 256 and an expansion dimension of 512.
+The number of layers chosen was 4. \end{enumerate}

 All models were fitted with a training loop comprised of 100 epochs with a batch size of 128.
 All experiments adopted the recommended learning rate for the Adam optimizer of 0.001 \cite{49}.

 Table 1 illustrates the obtained results after performing the experimentation on CIFAR-10 and CIFAR-100 dataset applied to the baseline architectures and Activator architecture.